Jack Beale: Political career

 Jack Beale's father Rupert was elected a Member of the Legislative Assembly in the New South Wales state parliament in 1941.
 After Rupert Beale's death in 1942, Jack Beale ran in the by-election for his father's electorate, South Coast, winning as an independent and becoming at the age of 25 the youngest member of the NSW parliament.
 He served in parliament for 31 years and won three elections as an independent and 8 as a member of the Liberal Party.
 He was an independent or in opposition for 22 consecutive years of his parliamentary career, and was a cabinet minister in the Askin government for the last nine 9 years.
 When Askin became Premier in 1965, he offered Jack Beale the Minister for Public Works portfolio, which ranked fifth in state protocol.
 He declined the position and asked for the portfolio of Minister for Conservation, which ranked thirteenth, but which was responsible for the state's water, soil and forests and which interested him more.
 He embarked on a program to develop the state's water resources, initiating comprehensive river valley surveys and an infrastructure program constructing new dams and weirs.
 While his primary motivation was to support farmers, he also directed water releases from state dams to preserve the ecology of the Macquarie Marshes Nature Reserve.

 1n 1971 he became NSW Minister for Environmental Control and was Australia's first environment minister.
 He established the state's Pollution Control Commission, which later became the Environmental Protection Authority.
-Making issues such as the water quality of Sydney Harbor a priority, he sponsored early legislation relating to clean air, clean water, air pollution control and waste disposal.
+Making issues such as the water quality of Sydney Harbour a priority, he sponsored early legislation relating to clean air, clean water, air pollution control and waste disposal.

 He was also Minister assisting the Premier and Treasurer and participated in negotiations with the federal government on revenue sharing.
 After falling out with Askin, he resigned from parliament in October 1973, one month before a state election.
 The Liberal Party lost the seat.